WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Alec Owen, Patton Oswalt, Paul Prado

 So after that 6 minutes of double digit killings and a quick opening title, we now follow Brock's identical twin Brent Chirino, out to investigate his brother's death.
-One way he believes to accomplish this is to join the same sorority his brother was on and, being a legacy, he was taken in quite warmly and even allowed to partake at an elaborately expensive prank that soon goes horribly wrong when it leads to a private jet crashing to an orphanage, killing 250.
+One way he believes to accomplish this is to join the same sorority his brother was on and, being a legacy, he's taken in quite warmly and even allowed to partake at an elaborately expensive prank that soon goes horribly wrong when a private jet crashes unto an orphanage, killing 250.
 (Summer of Massacre (2011), eat your heart out!)

-To inquire enough strength in her mission to kill, Motherface needs to be empowered with a ritual that requires a virgin sacrifice.
+To acquire enough strength in her mission to kill, Motherface needs to be empowered with a ritual that requires a virgin sacrifice.
 This is where the cops come in, more precisely the dimwitted yet well-meaning Officer Sminkle.
-Persuaded under the belief that the frat boys are actually bags of oranges and they can be restored back to their original form by bopping them on the nose (just roll with it), Sminkle is sent on a trip to the same cabin the boys are staying where he will be killed.
+Persuaded under the belief that the frat boys are actually bags of oranges and that they need to be restored back to their original form by bopping them on the nose (just roll with it), Sminkle is sent on a trip to the same cabin where he will be killed and offered.
 But when his supposed backstabber-slash-partner, Officer Buttiker, is starting to feel guilty over the lovable buffoon who sleeps with his eyes open, things may not be as easy.

 Without giving out more of the plot, the boys reach their cabin and set up a party there with Andrew W.K (?!), while Brent further investigates his brother's death with weird flashbacks and conveniently placed clues.
 Cue in Motherface killing most of the boys in every gory and outlandish manner imaginable, things couldn't get any crazier!

 Now, if you've seen the 80s slasher spoof trio Student bodies (1981), Wacko!
-(1982) and Pandemonium (1982), you can expect the same kind of zany craziness and bizarre hookum in Dude Bro, only with the silliness dial turned up to a ten and packing a copious amount of gore.
+(1982) and Pandemonium (1982), you can expect the same kind of zany craziness and bizarre hookum in Dude Bro Party Massacre (2015), only with the silliness dial turned up to a ten and packing a copious amount of gore.
 I am simply lost for words on how crazy the plot is and how much energy it has in delivering these silly scenes.
-(The same energy lost from most of the spook flicks being crapped out of Hollywood big wigs recently.)
+(The same energy lost from most of the spook flicks being crapped out of Hollywood big wigs recently)

 Bodycount: